-Take for instance, Saturday night…
+Take for instance, that fateful Saturday night…

 I appreciate my teens unloading and loading the dishwasher.
 In fact, I don’t usually complain about them not putting dishes away in the same cupboards the dishes originally came from because I’m just glad they’re doing the task at all.
 Unfortunately sometimes that means I have to go hunting for some kitchen utensil or glassware that has somehow gone “missing”, but usually it’s just been put in another drawer or cupboard.
-Such was the case on Saturday.
+Such was the case that Saturday.
 I looked into my glassware cupboard and discovered a plethora of mismatched glasses and my OCD cut in and I just had to make it right!

-Anyway, I climbed up on my little foot stool and balancing on tip toe I moved a glass.
+Anyway, sensing I was alone in this task, I climbed up on my little foot stool and balancing on tip toe I moved a glass.
 My sleep-deprived body reacted far too late to prevent the catastrophic event that happened next.
 Before I knew it, a long-stemmed glass tipped over somewhere in the far recesses at the back of the cupboard.
 Of course I could not reach it in time and I was helpless to prevent the domino effect that rippled through all the other glasses as they began to tumble unconstrained from the cupboard.
 I made a valiant effort to juggle a few in my outstretched arms, but with my balance being precarious, my reflexes iffy, all I was able to muster was a blood-curdling scream, and just duck the waterfall of glassware!

-It only took a few seconds but I’m convinced a bull in a china shop wouldn’t have wrecked this much damage.
+It only took a few seconds but I’m convinced a bull in a china shop wouldn’t have wrecked as much damage.
 As I stood on my footstool in shock at the glass carnage around me I heard a small voice calmly call from the family room, “Honey, why didn’t you wait for me to help you out?”

 I love the man, but seriously?

-“A fool gives full vent to his anger, but a wise man keeps himself under control” Proverbs 29:11
+“A fool gives full vent to his anger, but a wise man keeps himself under control.”
+Proverbs 29:11